Keith Hellawell: Business career

 Since 2006 Hellawell has been chairman of Goldshield Group plc.

 Hellawell served as chairman of Sports Direct from 2009 to 2018.
 He was required to give evidence to the House of Commons Select Committee on Scottish Affairs on 25 March 2015 in relation to alleged poor employment practices at the company – particularly around its widespread use of 'zero-hours contracts' and the dismissal by its wholly owned subsidiary, USC, of 200 warehouse staff in Scotland with only 15 minutes' notice.
 50 of those staff members were subsequently awarded compensation by an Employment Tribunal.
 Sports Direct's founder and Executive Deputy chairman – Mike Ashley – was criticised by the tribunal for 'disgraceful and unlawful employment practices'.
-In September 2015, Hellawell faced pressure to remove him as Chairman of the company by minority shareholders.
+In September 2015, Hellawell faced pressure to remove him as chairman of the company by minority shareholders.
 Following a profit fall during 2016 of 57%, Hellawell stated that an "extreme political, union and media campaign [had been] waged against this company".
 The company's share price had about halved during 2016.
 Hellawell resigned from his position as Sports Direct chairman in September 2018, on the day of the company's AGM.

-In 2015 he became Chairman of SmartWitness, one of the UK's leading vehicle CCTV firms and later that year he called for the cessation of British Summer Time after research by SmartWitness CEO Paul A. Singh suggested that it would reduce pedestrian accidents in winter, especially for children.
+In 2015 he became Chairman of SmartWitness, a UK vehicle CCTV firm and later that year he called for the cessation of British Summer Time after research by SmartWitness CEO Paul A. Singh suggested that it would reduce pedestrian accidents in winter, especially for children.